This Long Lines site is situated about three miles east of Holden, MO on Highway 58 – or half-way between Centerview and Holden.

 This station served as telephone-only relay station, according to the 1960 Long Lines microwave route map.

 The station hops to the Aullville station to the northeast (which is right along I-70) and to Dayton to the southwest, which only carried telephone signals.
 Between 1960 and 1966, more connections were added to the Holden tower: a hop to the northwest to Oak Grove, and another hop to the southwest to Windsor.
-The Oak Grove-Holden-Windsor line included both television and telephone signals, according to the 1966 Long Lines microwave map for the central section.
+The Oak Grove-Holden-Windsor line, on the Kansas City-Halifax route, included both television and telephone signals, according to the 1966 Long Lines microwave map for the central section.
 The 1966 map states that the Aullville-Holden-Dayton line was still only telephone.

 The site has been long abandoned by AT&T. The horns have been removed at some point since 2008, when a Google Street View image still showed the tower having its KS-15676 horns.
 The site neighbors a water treatment facility.
 While the site has been abandoned by AT&T, it appears that a mast was erected on the top-most platform, possibly serving as a tower for a CB or ham radio site – perhaps even for a repeater station for the water district radio system.